 ASCO in Action regularly provides the latest news and analysis related to cancer policy news; see the following online articles.
 These updates provide snapshots of ASCO’s ongoing advocacy efforts, as well as opportunities for ASCO members and guests to take action on critical issues affecting the cancer community.

 To sign up for advocacy alerts, log in to ASCO.org with your ASCO member or guest account, and visit the subscription center available under your account profile.

-The number of electronic health record (EHR) systems joining with CancerLinQ to facilitate information sharing continues to grow.
-CancerLinQ LLC, a wholly owned nonprofit subsidiary of the ASCO, announced today that Varian’s ARIA® Oncology Information System (OIS) is the next Electronic Health Record (EHR) System to be certified by CancerLinQ® after meeting criteria for interoperability and data standardization.
-This collaboration aims to dismantle barriers to information sharing and streamline access to CancerLinQ for oncology practices using Varian ARIA® OIS.
+CancerLinQ LLC, a wholly owned nonprofit subsidiary of ASCO, announced today that CureMD’s Electronic Health Record (EHR) system is the third to be certified by CancerLinQ® after meeting criteria for interoperability and data standardization.
+This collaboration will streamline access to CancerLinQ® and drive interoperability among EHR systems.

 Yesterday, the American Cancer Society’s Cancer Action Network (ACS CAN) released a new report entitled, Inadequate Coverage: An ACS CAN Examination of Short-Term Health Plans, which examined short-term plan coverage in six states: Florida, Illinois, Maine, Pennsylvania, Texas, and Wisconsin and outlined their impact on patients with cancer.

 On May 14, 2019, the Food and Drug Administration approved avelumab (BAVENCIO®, EMD Serono, Inc.) in combination with axitinib for first-line treatment of patients with advanced renal cell carcinoma (RCC).